HarryRutter/StockAPI/README.md

 Added some basic unit tests for the StockTrade object but didn't get round to the repository tests sadly.

-There's a few other commented areas dotted around the project with things I would have liked to have done with more time but this should work for now though is obviously missing some pretty key things for this to be a proper solution - e.g. authentication, logging and the saves not being driven off of events in message queue etc.
+There's a few other commented areas dotted around the project with things I would have liked to have done with more time but this should work for now though is obviously missing some pretty key things for this to be a proper solution - e.g. authentication, logging, documentation and the saves not being driven off of events in message queue etc.

 Thanks, I look forward to hearing your feedback!